nightroman/FarNet/Vessel/README.md

 - *MaximumFileCount*

-    Maximum number of tracked files or folders.
+    Maximum number of tracked items.
+    The default is 1000 items.

+- *MaximumFileCountFromFar*

+    Maximum number of last items taken from far history.
     The default is 1000 items.

 - *Limit0*